 Place of injury Description of damage, insect, or mite Name of insect or mite Damage to needles Needles often entirely eaten.
-When mature ( $7_8$ inch long), these worms are dirty gray-green with black heads and striped bodies.
+When mature (% inch long), these worms are dirty gray-green with black heads and striped bodies.
+They feed in large groups, Present from early May to early June.
+European pine sawfly Needles often entirely eaten.
+When mature, (1 inch long) these worms are red-headed and yellow-bodied with six rows of black spots down the back.
 They feed in large groups.
-Present from early May to early June.
-European pine sawfly Needles often entirely eaten.
-When mature, (1 inch long) these worms are red-headed and yel- low-bodied with six rows of black spots down the back.
 Present from early July to mid-August.
-Red-headed pine sawfly Needles chewed off at base and webbed together when new growth is 1 to $1\frac{1}{2}$ inches long.
+Red-headed pine sawfly Needles chewed off at base and webbed together when new growth is 1 to 11⁄2 inches long.
 Reddish brown worms with yellowish sides and a shiny black or brown head are often found inside the web.
 Jack-pine budworm Needles notched just above the sheath; the needles often turn brown and break over at the notch.
 Heavy beetle feeding completely destroys needles.
-Damage caused by buff or dark-tan beetles, $\frac{1}{3}$ inch long.
+Damage caused by buff or dark-tan beetles, 1⁄2 inch long.
 Anomala beetle (pine chafer) Pine foliage yellows in September, turns brown in spring.
 Brown flecks present beneath bark of needle bearing parts of plant.
 Spittle masses on sweet fern, blackberry, and other plants, but not on pines; the adults feed on pines.
 Saratoga spittlebug Needles brown; twigs die from tip to trunk.
-Spit- tle masses present on pine twigs and branches, mid-May to July.
-Pine spittlebug Needles yellowish with a gray-speckled appear- ance.
-Black specks present especially on the un- derside of the needles.
+Spittle masses present on pine twigs and branches, mid-May to July.
+Pine spittlebug Needles yellowish with a gray-speckled appearance.
+Black specks present especially on the underside of the needles.
 Mites Elongated white or yellowish-white shield-like scales on the needles.
-Length of these scales is not more than $\frac{1}{9}$ inch.
+Length of these scales is not more than $^{1}/{9}$ inch.
 Off-colored foliage; growth is stunted.
 Pine needle scale Other troubles Name of trouble Needles yellowish with brown tips or grayish- green with yellow tips.
 Drought and wind burn In early spring, young spruce shoots turn white or yellowish-white.
 The needles on these shoots are crisp and dry.
-Frost damage
+Frost damage commercial christmas tree growing has become an important Michigan enterprise.
+Along with planting, shearing, and harvesting, INSECTS MUST BE CONTROLLED TO GIVE A HIGH PERCENTAGE OF MARKETABLE TREES.
+Unfortunately, insects hinder normal growth and damage tree quality.
+Because of these pests, some growers have lost as much as 80 percent of their potentially salable trees.